 5-year Research Fellowships promote researchers with significant work experience at the postdoctoral level aiming for a career in academia.
 Research Fellows build their own academic identity by leading an independent research group at the University of Konstanz.

 The Zukunftskolleg provides the Research Fellows with a professional infrastructure and an appropriate workplace for conducting research.
 Each fellow receives an annual research allowance, e.g. for funding research assistants or equipment.
-Furthermore, the Zukunftskolleg gives financial support for start-up, consumerables and travel costs, and assists in developing academic skills.
+Furthermore, the Zukunftskolleg gives financial support for start-up, consumables and travel costs, and assists in developing academic skills.
 Fellows who bring funding for their own position for at least three years can receive as a start-up upon negotiation funding for a PhD-student position.

 A mentoring committee supports each fellow in her/his career development.
 This committee consists of an experienced researcher from the fellow’s research field within the university department, as well as an advanced Research Fellow of the Zukunftskolleg.